Everything you need to know...

 View our selection event guidance to ensure you understand the selection process.

 Usually nurse education lasts three years.
-However, completion of your first degree and relevant care experience within the last five years allows you to 'credit against' or 'cash in against' the first year of nurse education.
-A condition of a place on the MSc Nursing programme is the completion of a portfolio which includes evidence of how your first degree and prior experience relates to nursing.
-This will demonstrate that you meet the same standard of a student nurse completing their first year of education.
-The portfolio will also include a number of clinical skills that need to be assessed in a care situation and the completion of a total 760 hours worked in a relevant care setting.
-Of these, 160 hours will be assessed by an appropriate health care practitioner.
-It is essential that this is completed prior to commencing the course.
-The remaining hours should be completed by the end of the two year course in order to complete your education and enable you to apply for registration as a nurse with the Nursing & Midwifery Council.
+However, completion of your first degree and relevant care experience within the last five years allows you to 'credit against' the first year of nurse education.
+A condition of starting a place on the MSc Nursing programme is a submission of evidence of how your first degree and prior experience relates to nursing, applicants are able to accrue further evidence in the time between application and enrolment with the support of a dedicated supervisor where needed.
+The evidence will demonstrate that you meet the same standard of a student nurse completing their first year of the nursing programme.
+Your RPL will include a number of clinical proficiencies that need to be assessed in a care situation and the completion of a total of 760 hours worked in a relevant setting.
+Of these, 160 hours need to be evidenced prior to commencing the programme.
+The remaining hours should be completed by the end of the two year course in order to complete the programme and enable you to apply for registration as a nurse with the Nursing & Midwifery Council.

-Guidance and support will be offered on how to complete the portfolio following a successful interview.
+Guidance and support will be offered on how to complete your RPL following a successful interview.

 Course enrolment - professional requirements

 Before enrolling you must fully declare on the forms provided during the admissions process:

 • unfiltered criminal convictions, cautions, reprimands or warnings.
 For further information on unfiltered offences please see the Disclosure and Barring Service website.

 • involvement in disciplinary proceedings during paid or voluntary employment or education establishments